girliemac/girliemac.github.io/_posts/2021-07-12-microsoft-beginners-sketchnotes.md

 And now I think this can be totally applied for this different type of science— computer science and programming, and my new teammates in Microsoft agree.

-In fact, Microsoft advocacy team fully enbraces the way to support developers with visual helps and already have amazing sketchnote and technical illustration artists who are actually software engineers and program managers, including [Nitya Narasimhan](https://twitter.com/sketchthedocs), [Jen Looper](https://twitter.com/jenlooper), [Dasani Madipalli](https://twitter.com/dasani_decoded), and [Wassim Chegham](https://twitter.com/manekinekko).
+In fact, Microsoft advocacy team fully embraces the way to support developers with visual helps and already have amazing sketchnote and technical illustration artists who are actually software engineers and program managers, including [Nitya Narasimhan](https://twitter.com/sketchthedocs), [Jen Looper](https://twitter.com/jenlooper), [Dasani Madipalli](https://twitter.com/dasani_decoded), and [Wassim Chegham](https://twitter.com/manekinekko).

 Recently, we have released a few open-source beginner-focused curriculums on GitHub, including [Web Dev for Beginners](https://github.com/microsoft/Web-Dev-For-Beginners) and [ML for Beginners](https://github.com/microsoft/ML-For-Beginners), and I worked on sketchnote-style summaries for some lessons.

-Here are some of my setchnotes—
+Here are some of my sketchnotes—

 *Web Dev 101 - Intro programming*
 ![WebDev - Intro Programming](/assets/images/articles/2021/07/webdev101-programming.png)